MasterZean/z2-stdlib/stdlib/sys.core/numeric/sys.core.lang.Double.api.md

 ```

 ##### Brief
-Returns true if the floating point representation is signed.
+Returns [true][sys.core.lang.Bool] if the floating point representation is signed.

 ***